runatlantis/atlantis/runatlantis.io/guide/test-drive.md

 # Test Drive
-To try out running Atlantis yourself first, download the latest release for your architecture:
+To test drive Atlantis on an example repo, download the latest release for your architecture:
 [https://github.com/runatlantis/atlantis/releases](https://github.com/runatlantis/atlantis/releases)

 Once you've extracted the archive, run: